TrackMe+ Blog

 TrackMe+ Standard: $6.99/month.
 Unlimited medications, 50 lab results per year, smart scheduling, budget and spending tracking, supply and inventory management, priority support.
 Includes a 14-day free trial.

 TrackMe+ Premium: $14.99/month.
-Everything in Standard plus unlimited lab results, AI scanning for labs and receipts, PDF export and reports, dose calculator, and early access to new features.
+Everything in Standard plus unlimited lab results, AI scanning for labs and receipts, printable reports (save as PDF via your OS), dose calculator, and early access to new features.

 TrackMe+ Family: $19.99/month for up to 4 members.